ecomplus/storefront/README.md

 IDs and classes to identify elements that you may want to add custom functionalities or widgets:

+> We use (of course) lot of other element identifiers, but you should use as possible the ones listed below to keep your widgets more stable, because we will try to keep it even with new major releases.

 - `#menu`
 - `#main`
   - `#header`